GermanBrainRot/Project-Galileo/README.md

 But if you do not learn how to handle technical and complicated things on your own, you will remain *dependent* on the academics (and the corporate overlords they serve) whose superior attitude you despise, thereby making your criticisms irrelevant.
 You *will not succeed* in delivering them what their inability to humble themselves demands: humiliation.

-So, come! learn, friend!
+So, come!
+Learn, friend!
 There are a lot of cool people on the interwebs who *do* make an effort to be the people’s teachers.
 They may still have their blind spots, but do it like the Chinese did and just “steal their technology” and then do things with it for which you do not seek their approval.

 Blue collar workers - and workers in general - have nothing to lose but the chains of their self-imposed ignorance.
 They have a universe to conquer!
 Sapere aude!